ibexa/documentation-developer/docs/trainings/commerce/pim/000_syllabus.md

 - [[= product_name_exp =]] [[= latest_tag_4_6 =]]
 - [[= product_name_com =]] [[= latest_tag_4_6 =]]

-TODO: Make sure that everything used is in Ibexa DXP Headless scope, so to speak, ibexa/product-catalog
+TODO: Make sure that everything used is in Ibexa DXP Headless scope, so to speak, ibexa/product-catalog.
+It mustn't use features from ibexa/storefront.

-TODO: Trainees working on Ibexa DXP Commerce could pick examples from ibexa/storefront but others mustn't be frustrated of having installed an inferior edition.

 ### Cluster elements